 I’ll show you the sales floor.

-Sentence Note: This sentence could potentially mean “I will guide you in and around the sales area, but that is only do the grammatical possibility of it meaning that.
+Sentence Note: This sentence could potentially mean “I will guide you in and around the sales area, but that is only due to the grammatical possibility of it meaning that.
 The chance that a speaker is actually using this phrase to mean such is slim to none.